mgleska/monolith-with-modules-and-4-layers/README.md

-# Monolith application with modules and 4-layers Architecture
+# Service with modules and 4-layers Architecture

 ## Key goals and requirements

-1. **Architecture: modular monolith.**
+1. **Architecture: service with modules.**
 2. Modules separated according to functional boundaries (verbs).
 3. **4-layers Architecture** applied at module level.
 4. Command Query Responsibility Segregation (**CQRS**) in its basic form (without events).